Midland County assistance programs.

 This facility provide medications for people of all ages, even though they are called the Community Children's Clinic.
-The assistance program provides an in-house pharmacy as well as free medications to help serve clinic patients by dispensing prescription medications and information and counseling about their usage.
+The assistance program provides an in-house pharmacy as well as free medications to help serve clinic patients.
+The program works by dispensing prescription medications and information and counseling about their usage.
+Other medical help is offered as well, including linkage to free clinics in Texas for health care.
 The cost of the prescription drugs is included in the low cost service fee.
 432-686-8593.

 Help for basic needs and bills

 The Midland Texas Salvation Armyis the place to turn to.
 They run assistance programs that will help families and individuals by providing them with free food, utility and energy bill help, spiritual counseling, access to rent assistance programs as well as shelter if needed.
 Case managers also give referrals to other government programs and agencies.
 The local Salvation Army strives to meet human needs, especially in these difficult times.
 Phone number 432-683-3614, or read more.

 Faith based Helping Hands provides a number of programs to the working poor and low income in Midland Texas.
 They will assist clients regardless of their faith or age.
 Assistance available includes some or all of the following.

 - Cash grants used for paying bills ranging from rent to utility and security deposits for new housing.

 - Clothing, Christmas toys, and furniture is for sale from the thrift store